Jinrui Han (韩金睿)

 Email: You can contact me via email for any inquiries or collaborations:jrhan82@sjtu.edu.cn or wechat:Bw_Rooney

-📄 publications
+📄 projects

 KungfuBot2: Learning Versatile Motion Skills for Humanoid Whole-Body Control